What is self-sabotage?

 Understanding mental dosha is very important to know what this person needs for motivation and how this person will be inspired to change.
 Understanding the gunas will guide you in what and how to change.

-- VATA: They love stimulation and discover new things and ideas, going beyond their boundaries.
-Creativity and colours is very important.
+–VATA: They love the stimulation and discover new things and ideas, going beyond their boundaries.
+Creativity and colors are very important.

-- PITTA: They are happy working towards the personal achievements of clear goals that challenges them, give them recognition, they are quick, sharp and fiery.
+–PITTA: They are happy working towards the personal achievements of clear goals that challenge them, give them recognition, they are quick, sharp and fiery.
 Calendars and lead-times help them during the process to stay focus short term.

-- Sattva: Creativity, flexibility, compassion, kindness, openness, caring and loving aptitude.
+–Sattva: Creativity, flexibility, compassion, kindness, openness, caring and loving attitude.
 Optimal state.

-Having strong addiction/desire, our happiness become dependent of getting or achieving something, that is the opposite of freedom.
+Having a strong addiction/desire, our happiness become dependent on getting or achieving something, that is the opposite of freedom.
 That attachment ends it controlling you.

 How to feel joy without being attached?

-Developing sense acuity and preventing over-stimulation (through strong tastes, strong emotions, loud music, social media), enjoying more of the simple things, without feeling that our happiness depend on this desires or attachments.
-This doesn’t mean that you should not enjoy 4 course organic meals full of flavor, but also, that you are ok, with a simple neutral balancing one.
+Developing sense acuity and preventing over-stimulation (through strong tastes, strong emotions, loud music, social media).
+Enjoy more of the simple things, without feeling that our happiness depends on this desires or attachments.
+This doesn’t mean that you should not enjoy 4-course organic meals full of flavor, but above all, that you are ok with a simple neutral balancing one.

 Manas (mind) is very impressionable and it is emotional and conditioned, based on emotions and feelings, pleasure or pain, it creates conditioning and habits.
 It will keep behaving the same way when the trigger is there and perceived through the 5 senses, only through buddhi (intellect) we can make a choice not to act (react) in a conditioning.

-- What activates Manas?
-Stress, non clear repeating patterns, being tired, not eating enough, your mind will try to save sources and choose for the same patterns, family situation, over stimulation of social media bringing prana (vital force) down and your senses out, and becomes harder to make a conscious choice.
-Being to much in your head and being busy with contradicting theories, also brings confusion, makes it hard to stick to one thing.
+Obviously, the stress, non-clear repeating patterns, being tired, not eating enough, etc. influence your mind.
+Your mind tries to save sources and choose for the same patterns.
+Our family situation and the overstimulation of social media also brings prana (vital force) down and your senses out.
+As a result, it becomes harder to make a conscious choice.
+Being too much in your head and being busy with contradicting theories, also brings confusion, makes it hard to stick to one thing.

-- What activates Buddhi?
-Buddhi (intellect) allows you to consider the interest of your future self, to be full aware and as result to make actions that are aligned to your goals.
+Buddhi (intellect) allows you to consider the interest of your future self.
+It helps to be fully aware and as result to take actions that are aligned with your goals.
 It is activated in a calm environment, through meditation, mantras, disconnecting from over-stimulation, self-reflection, learning to observe detachment, and being mindfulness.

-- How to train your mind? working on non-stressful environment, moving through your day having values and meaningful goals, eating and drinking mindfully, can become a beautiful practice.
-Having positive affirmations, find the elements in your food, repeating mantra brings conscious up, living a live aligned to the biorhythm, waking up with the sunrise, interacting with the cycles of nature, feeling new moon and full energies and using them along, the attention and intention helps to cultivate satva and activate buddhi.
+It really helps to work on the non-stressful environment, moving through your day having values and meaningful goals.
+Very important thing is to eat and drink mindfully, which can become a beautiful practice.
+Having positive affirmations, find the elements in your food.
+The repetition of a mantra brings consciousness up, assisting us in living a life aligned to the biorhythm.
+Waking up with the sunrise, interacting with the cycles of nature, feeling new moon and full energies and using them along.
+The attention and intention help to cultivate sattva and activate buddhi.
 First establish your state of being, then act.
-Connect with your duty, establishing equanimity, moving gracefully along the day, having a regular morning practice with positive intentions, that helps you to live in satva.
+Connect with your duty, establishing equanimity, moving gracefully along the day.
+Having a regular morning practice with positive intentions will help you to live in sattva.

-Prana (is connected to whether we are able to change for what is good to us, so it gives us good power of attention and foccus) and Ojas (our vitality and inner strength, is directly connected with tejas, inner fire, will power, and helps us to stay in control of our life (in a good sense) and hold together all the parts of our being.
+Prana is our vital force and is connected to whether we are able to change for what is good for us.
+It gives us the good power of attention and focus.
+Ojas could be translated as our vitality and inner strength.
+Likewise is directly connected with Tejas, our inner fire, willpower.
+It helps us to stay in control of our life (in a good sense) and hold together all the parts of our being.

 The correct way to use our mind:

-- Avoid triggers, over-stimulation, having quite time and space
+- Avoid triggers, over-stimulation, having quiet time and space